 15. Percy & Reed Smooth Sealed and Sensational Volumising No Oil Oil for Fine Hair

 While it’s rare that I opt for a polished hair look, for days when I want my hair to look sleek and glossy, this is my go-to.
 It adds shine, sleekness and gloss while also helping boost volume and bounce.

-This was the first product that really encouraged me to start experimenting with volumising hair products.
-Before this clever stuff came out a couple of years ago, I really didn’t want anything to do with volumising products because I hated the weighty feeling they left behind.
-This dry spray, however, adds grit and lift to roots that makes any style possible.
+This was the first product that really encouraged me to start experimenting with volumising hair products, and it has recently been reformulated.
+Before this, I really didn’t want anything to do with volumising products because I hated the weighty feeling they left behind.
+This dry spray, however, adds grit and lift to roots while absorbing grease and oil, making any style possible.
 If I could only keep one styling product, I think it would be this.